Echocolat/TOTK-Master-Mode/README.md

 Depths of the Kingdom: [Download compatibility patch](https://github.com/Echocolat/TOTK-Master-Mode/blob/main/Tkcl%20files/CM%201.6.0%20x%20DotK%201.1.4%20Compatibility%20Patch.tkcl?raw=true) - *Target version is 1.1.4*

 **Note**: Currently Depths of the Kingdom's TKCL file does not work with TKMM 2.0.0-rc1.
-You will need to download the mod from GameBanana for it to work.
+You will need to download the mod from GameBanana for it to work (not possible on 1.4.x due to a bug in the current release of TKMM, sorry).
 Thanks for your understanding.

 In case you use Depths of the Kingdom and Challenge Mode at the same time, you need to use the following priority order in TKMM:
 - Challenge Mode x Depths of the Kingdom Compatibility Patch
 - Depths of the Kingdom
 - Challenge Mode

-### How to install (Not TKMM, unrecommended)
+### How to install without TKMM, unrecommended

 Make sure that you are playing on version 1.4.2 of the game, which is the only supported version when not using TKMM.